Aardman Animations: 2020–present

 On 20 January 2022, Netflix announced a sequel to Chicken Run entitled Chicken Run: Dawn of the Nugget.
-The film, starring Thandiwe Newton and Zachary Levi, is slated to premiere on the platform in 2023.
-A new, untitled Wallace and Gromit film was also confirmed to be 'in the works', and is currently slated for a 2024 release.
+The film, starring Thandiwe Newton and Zachary Levi, premiered on the platform on 15 December 2023.
+A new Wallace and Gromit film was also confirmed to be 'in the works' for a 2024 release on the BBC in the UK and Netflix for the rest the world.
 Also in 2022–2023, the 52 episode children's series Lloyd of the Flies aired on CITV.

-Aardman is one of the nine studios involved with Lucasfilm’s Star Wars: Visions Volume 2.
+Aardman is one of the nine studios involved with Lucasfilm's Star Wars: Visions Volume 2, contributing the film "I Am Your Mother".